 6. Jeweller’s Type

 They are precision instruments that employ small screws on pocket watches and eyeglasses.
 It is also known as a watch or eyeglass driver.
 They are usually Philips and flat head screwdrivers.

 7. Battery Type

 This type of screwdriver is operated with small batteries, which means they come in a compact design.
 Although it is not as powerful as other screwdrivers, it can easily fit into your toolbox.

 8. Ratchet Type

-In these types of screwdrivers, a spring or ratchet is fitted in the handle.
+In these types of screwdrivers, a spring or ratchet is fitted to the handle.
 There is a button on its handle.
 When this button is pressed, the shank of the ratchet screw starts revolving through the spring.

-As you know, A typical simple screwdriver has a handle and shaft that the user attaches to the screw head before turning the handle used for tightening or loosening of screws.
+As you know, A typical simple screwdriver has a handle and shaft that the user attaches to the screw head before turning the handle used for tightening or loosening screws.
 If you want to buy a screwdriver, just checkout out image resources.

-So now, we hope that we have clear all your doubts about the screwdrivers.
+So now, we hope that we have cleared all your doubts about the screwdrivers.
 If you have still any doubts about the “Types of Screwdrivers” you can contact us or ask in the comments.

-And also you can check out the Feedspot article on Top 30 Mechanical Engineering Blogs they have done an incredible job by creating a list of top 30 websites in one place and also we got a chance to mention them in their list so please checkout.
+And also you can check out the Feedspot article on the Top 30 Mechanical Engineering Blogs they have done an incredible job by creating a list of the top 30 websites in one place and also we got a chance to mention them in their list so please checkout.

 That’s it thanks for reading.
 If you like our article then please share it with your friends.
 Subscribe to our newsletter to get notifications of new articles.